Troyabbs/CarScraper2/README.md

 - Scrapes car listings from TradeMe
 - Extracts title, price, and location information
 - Saves data to a CSV file
-- Includes rate limiting to be respectful to TradeMe's servers
 - Error handling for robust operation

 ## Output